dylanmurph/guitarhaven/README.md

 Create connection called 'guitarhaven' with collection name 'guitars' make sure mongodb is running, if you dont know how to do that, google it

+## If using webstorm:
 open guitarhaven folder in webstorm

 CTRL + ` (backtick) will open the terminal, if not just press the terminal button on the bottom left

+##Alternatively use cmd/ps and cd to your root directory and do the following commands from there instead.
+Its quicker to open terminal within the ide though.

 you should be within the root of the project now so run these commands one at a time: